-Overview In support of its vision to strengthen and accelerate discovery in nanoscience and nanoengineering across the US, SENIC has established the SENIC Catalyst Program.
-This program will allow members from the microtechnology, nanotechnology, and larger scientific communities limited free access to the SENIC facilities to aid in research, obtain preliminary data, conduct proof of concept studies, or for educational purposes.
+In support of its vision to strengthen and accelerate discovery in nanoscience and nanoengineering across the US, SENIC has established the SENIC Catalyst Program.
+This program allows members from the microtechnology, nanotechnology, and larger scientific communities limited free access to the SENIC facilities to aid in research, obtain preliminary data, conduct proof-of-concept studies, or for educational purposes.
 For more details on SENIC tools and capabilities, please visit Facilities and Tools.
-Eligibility

 - Rolling; submissions accepted throughout the year.

 - Projects will be selected based upon a) proposal quality, b) need for access to state-of-art instrumentation, c) impact, and d) alignment with SENIC’s mission.

 - Upon selection, projects will receive up to $1,000 worth of free SENIC facility/tool access, staff time, and limited materials and supplies for a period of six months.
 View our current user rates.